 The Great War might be over, but another one looms in the distance, and it all begins with a lonely mother named Maeve.

 Maeve is the first book in a series.
 I am currently writing the 4th book!
 I can’t wait!
 I am so excited!

 Free Kindle download.
 You don’t have to actually have a kindle to download.
 You can use the kindle app to get the book.

 Please Download, read and tell me what you think!

-Ramblings of the Mind, is a collection of art, poems, and thoughts.
+This is a collection of poems, thoughts, short stories, and art.
+I hope you enjoy them.
 Many of my poems might be dark and depressing, but writing is how I cope with things life throws at us.
 When I’m frustrated, hurt, and sad, I write.
 It helps me cope with my feeling though not every poem will fit this description most of them will.